 3. Thieves Oil Blend

-These oils supports immune and respiratory health and uplift the mood.
+These oil supports the body’s defense and repair system and respiratory health and uplift the mood.

 Using Thieves Oil

 I wrote a mega-article on the background, biochemistry, and 10 applications for Thieves here.
 I also discussed why it’s a baseline for physical support in my practice here.